takatoh/ISBNRanges/README.md

 - `ISBNRanges::REGISTRATION_GROUP_RANGES`
 - `ISBNRanges::REGISTRANT_RANGES`

-Both constants are Hashs with the prefix as the key.
-The value corresponding to the key is an Array of ranges defined under the prefix.
-Each range is a String whose beginning and end are joined by `-`, so it can be easily modified into a form that is convenient for you.
+Both constants are Hash objects with the prefix as the key.
+The value corresponding to the key is an Array object of ranges defined under the prefix.
+Each range is an Array object whose beginning and end are included, so it can be easily modified into a form that is convenient for you.

 - `ISBNRanges::REGISTRATION_GROUP_AGENCY`

-This constant is also a HASH with the prefix as the key, and the corresponding value is the national agency name to which the prefix is assigned.
+This constant is also a Hash object with the prefix as the key, and the corresponding value is the national agency name to which the prefix is assigned.

 - `ISBNRanges::RANGE_DATE`